 In the summer of 1970, the AM’s original 185-foot tower, which stood at the eastern most point of City Island, was dismantled and replaced with a 280-foot stick and an antenna side-mounted at the top for the FM.
 In 1972, Walter-Weeks Broadcasting Inc. (Robert M. Weeks, president) acquired the stations.
 The duplication of the AM’s programming on the FM was dumped in 1974 when the FM adopted its own MOR format and began broadcasting in stereo.

-Other owners of WSPB have been Wilkes-Schwartz Broadcasting (1988), Randall Harris (1990), Great American Communications (renamed Citicasters in 1993), Jacor (1996), and Clear Channel (1998).
+Other owners of WSPB have been Wilkes-Schwartz Broadcasting (1988), Randall Harris (who flipped the station a classical music format in 1990), Great American Communications (renamed Citicasters in 1993), Jacor (1996), and Clear Channel (1998).
 The original studio building, which housed the station’s offices and studios since 1939, was demolished when Clear Channel moved the operation from City Island to the mainland in 2003.
 The transmitter and tower, however, remained on the island property.